gladish/wpa3_tata/README.md

 4.  wpa_supplicant starts listen mode, by listening to 2412 frequency.
 5. On receving authentication request from configurator, client gets provisioned by configurator and get connected to the network on the fly and the provisioned values are persisted in *wpa_supplicant_dpp.conf* even when STA is restarted.

+Scan the qrcode of client device via mobile app and provide it in the qrcode-submit web page (http://*ip of AP*:3000).
+The static IP address we have assigned above is *192.168.8.1*.
+On clicking 'submit' button in the web page, AP authenticates and provisions client with dpp_connector, dpp_csign, dpp_netaccesskey and connection is established on the fly between AP-STA.